walkingmontage/Murcielago/README.md

     ```

 ## Developer tools
-######  1. webpack-dev-middleware + webpack-hot-middleware
+####  1. webpack

-The webpack-dev-middleware module supports multiple modes to automatic refresh the page.
-And the webpack-hot-middleware module supports to update modules as “Hot Module Replacement” (HMR)
+We use `webpack-dev-middleware` + `webpack-hot-middleware` modules to support multiple modes to automatic refresh the page and update modules as “Hot Module Replacement” (HMR)

-###### 2. nodemon
+#### 2. nodemon

 Restart server automaticly.

-###### 3. gulp
+#### 3. gulp

 Start the server and compiles react + redux + es2015 in development environment.

-###### 4. pm2
+#### 4. pm2

 Start the server in production environment

 ## Build System

+#### Configuration
+Default webpack configuration can be found in `~/server/config/` Here you'll be able to redefine your src and dist directories.adjust compilation settings, tweak your vendor dependencies, and more.

-1. ~/server/config/webpack.dev.config.js is the webpack configuration file in development environment.
+* `webpack.dev.config.js` is the webpack configuration file in development environment.
 Uses to compile modules as HMR mode in memory.

-2. ~/server/config/webpack.dev.js is the webpack configuration file output the compiled files which will be used in production environment.
+* `webpack.config.js` is the webpack configuration file output the compiled files which will be used in production environment.

-3. How to build file for production env
+* Building for production env

     ```
     $ gulp build